 This allows you to protect sensitive information from your competitors, offer tailored advice and provide all your users and leads with a clean and simple Help Center experience.

-You can share private articles with your users through the Messenger home, share them in the Inbox, or include them in Answer bot answers or Custom Bots.
+You can share private articles with your users through the Messenger home, share them in the Inbox, or include them in Resolution bot answers or Custom Bots.

 Note: Audience targeting is only available with certain Intercom plans.
 See our plans and pricing here.